dib-lab/elvers/docs/eel_pond_workflow.md

 This is the default workflow.
 To run:
 ```
-./run_elvers examples/nema.yaml
+elvers examples/nema.yaml
 ```

-(You can be explicit and run the full default workflow with `./run_elvers examples/nema.yaml default`)
+(You can be explicit and run the full default workflow with `elvers examples/nema.yaml default`)

 This will run a small set of Nematostella vectensis test data (from [Tulin et al., 2013](https://evodevojournal.biomedcentral.com/articles/10.1186/2041-9139-4-16)).